Behind the Devil's Back: Writing and recording

 'Behind the Devil's Back' is also notable as being the first Fightstar album on which all four members of the band share songwriting credits and regarding the writing process of the album, bassist Dan Haigh stated that "some of the traditional writing goals were altered for this record" as "all boundaries were removed" and "the full extent of the individuals within the band's influences were allowed to come to the table", which he intimated was one reason for the heavy sound of the album.
 This sentiment was echoed by guitarist Alex Westaway who explained that the material may have taken such a direction as a result of the five-year "drought in [their] creativity on the heavier side of things", as during the band's hiatus their respective musical projects greatly differed stylistically from the sound generally associated with Fightstar.
 Simpson also attributed the album's sound to the band utilizing 7-string guitars for the first time, stating that as a result the album was "much heavier by its very nature".

 Another significant element of the album's composition was the introduction of synthesizers and electronic instrumentation for the first time on a Fightstar release.
 Following Haigh and Westaway's work within electronic side project Gunship, the presence of synthesizers was consequently an element available within the studio during writing sessions, with Haigh stating that it "evolved naturally" and "slowly became the thing we were doing this record with" in order to "augment what we were doing".
 Electronic instrumentation features on all ten of the album's tracks; making use of analogue synthesizers, sequencers, custom patches and filter sweeping techniques.

 Artwork

-The German painter Martin Eder, who plays in his own black metal band, used the digital painting "Scorched Earth" (with the distinctive lavender sky, lava landscape with the lone cherry blossom tree on a cliff (2013) by Daniel Conway) from the front cover for his appropriation-art- oil-painting "The Unknowable" (2018, oil on canvas 285 x 338 cm), which he gifted Damien Hirst.
+Behind the Devil's Back features artwork from artist Daniel Conway, who had previously provided artwork for Fightstar albums Grand Unification, One Day Son, This Will All Be Yours, and Alternate Endings.
+The front cover features Conway's work Scorched Earth (2012); flipping the CD case reveals an alternative version of this work that he created for this album, which depicts "the image change from life to death", with the tree having perished, and the lava covering more of the visible terrain.